91.3 Capital FM

 Capital FM (sometimes called Capital Radio or 91.3 Capital FM) is an English radio channel broadcasting from Kampala, Uganda at 91.3 MHz and covers the whole of Uganda with some parts of Northern Tanzania, Rwanda, Eastern Congo, and western Kenya.
 It covers the rest of the world through a streaming service on the station's website.

 Aside from the 91.3 MHz frequency which broadcasts from Kampala, the radio station also broadcasts on 90.9 MHz in Mbale, 96.9 MHz in Gulu, and 89.4 MHz in Fort Portal and 88.7 MHz in Mbarara.
 This wide coverage makes Capital FM the most listened to radio station in Uganda.

-Capital FM boasts programs including the Big Breakfast Show, The Capital Gang, The Late Date and Dance Force.
-Other programs like AM-PM Show, The Overdrive and The Dream Breakfast remain some of the most listened to programs in the country.
+Capital FM's programs include the Big Breakfast Show, The Capital Gang, The Late Date, Dance Force, AM-PM Show, The Overdrive and The Dream Breakfast.